 - Disney World DAS

-A few of the concerns that are unique to those traveling with an adult on the spectrum include:
+Autism can present as an invisible disability.
+A few of the concerns that are unique to those traveling with an adult on the spectrum include the following:

 Accidental Separation

-Accidental separations most often occur when a large group is moving from one place to another (from the Haunted Mansion stretch portrait room or the pre-show room at the Tower of Terror) or when a ride does not stop for loading (Haunted Mansion, Spaceship Earth, Buzz Lightyear’s Space Ranger Spin, The Little Mermaid or Harry Potter and the Forbidden Journey, although that ride has a separate loading area you can ask about if you need more time).
+Accidental separations most often occur when a large group is moving from one place to another.
+It also hoppens as a large group files into a smaller queue such as from the Haunted Mansion stretch portrait room or the pre-show room at the Tower of Terror/ Guardians of the Galaxy — Mission Breakout!
+Be cautious when a ride does not stop for loading such as Haunted Mansion, Spaceship Earth, Buzz Lightyear’s Space Ranger Spin, The Little Mermaid or Harry Potter and the Forbidden Journey (although that ride has a separate loading area you can ask about if you need more time).
 Being aware of this and taking your companion by the hand can prevent separation, as attendants may just see “adult” and direct them accordingly.

 Dining: Can You Order from the Kids’ Menu?

-Dining: Your family member may be an adult chronologically, but they may have a kid’s taste buds.
-While most restaurants will allow you to order from the kids’ menu, others can accommodate you with side dishes or alternatives.
-Let your server know any dietary preferences and request a kid’s menu if your adult child wants one — even if you end up having to purchase an adult-sized meal.
-Call ahead if you require gluten-free or other food accommodations and the chef will be able to prepare something for you.
+Your family member may be an adult chronologically, but they may have a kid’s taste buds.
+While most restaurants will allow you to order from the kids menu, others can accommodate you with side dishes or alternatives.
+Let your server know any dietary preferences and request a kids menu if your adult child wants one — even if you end up having to purchase an adult-sized meal.
+If you require gluten-free options or other food accommodations for allergies, talk to the chef.
+They can prepare something for you.

-Most menus are on park apps and available online.
+You can view menus on park apps and online.
 Looking those over in advance can help prevent anxiety about what to eat.
 There are chicken tenders and fries?
 Whew!
 What a relief!
 I don't have to worry about being hungry.

 Restrooms: You Have Options for Privacy and Space

-There are family restrooms and companion rest rooms scattered throughout each park; each regular restroom in the Orlando theme parks is also ADA compliant and outfitted with oversized handicapped stalls.
+There are family restrooms and companion restrooms scattered throughout each park.
+Each regular restroom in the Orlando and SoCal theme parks is also ADA-compliant and outfitted with oversized stalls.
 Use one of these if you need to.
 Don’t send an adult with a cognitive disability into a bathroom alone.
 Theme park bathrooms can be huge and have multiple entrances and exits, making it easy to get lost.

 Pools and Swimming

 ASD kids are drawn to water, and most do not grow out of it.
 If your child needs to wear a life jacket for safety, you do not have to bring your own.
-Each water park and hotel at the major Orlando parks is equipped with life jackets that fit even XXL adults, so you can enjoy the pool without worry.
+Each water park and hotel at the major Orlando parks is equipped with life jackets that fit even XXL adults.
+That way, you can enjoy the pool without worry.

 Security and Safety